bensteinert/crolabefra-setup-poc/README.md

 In 2010 I graduated in media computer science in the field computer graphics or, in more detail 'photo'realistic image generation using MonteCarlo path tracing methods.
 For more details, please have a look at my thesis [here](https://ben-steinert.net).
 At that time, I implemented a MonteCarlo PathTracer named "Chroma" in C++.
 In 2015 I did a restart of my renderer, but I wanted to take up the challenge with Java, because this is the eco system I work with today in my daily job.
 And I wanted to see, whether the following statement from 2010 is still valid:

-> C/C++ will outperform Java in the field of computer graphics.
+> The JVM cannot beat native C/C++ in the field of computer graphics.

 The following downsides are more or less obvious: